kaatori/world_bank_sdsn/README.md

 ## Outcome:

-To help users understand how the statistical performance of countries around the world (as measured by the World Bank SPI framework) may play a part in each country's ability to achieve Sustainable Development Goal 4.
+To help users understand how the statistical performance of countries around the world (as measured by the World Bank SPI framework) may play a part in each country's ability to report on and show achievement of Sustainable Development Goal 4.

 ## Methods:

 - Interactive gradient map with pop-up labels of how much data pertaining to Goal 4 was available in 2019, according to the World Bank.

 - One-variable data visualization of World Bank SPI data overall, World Bank SPI data pertaining to Goal 4, and SDSN scores for Goal 4.

+- Bivariate data visualization (coming soon)

+- Interactive spreadsheet

 ## Background: